rustfoundation/foundation.rust-lang.org/news/announcing-the-rust-foundation-s-2023-fellows.md

 Tim McNamara is the author of Rust in Action, one of the world's best-known textbooks on the Rust programming language.
 It has been translated into 6 languages and is available in hundreds of libraries worldwide.
 His book, tutorials, and videos have introduced hundreds of thousands of developers to the language.

-The focus of Tim’s Fellowship year will be supporting learners of Rust and expanding the usage of Rust (with a particular focus on Asia) through the contributing to openly licenced learning resources and running webinars.
+The focus of Tim’s Fellowship year will be supporting learners of Rust and expanding the usage of Rust (with a particular focus on Asia) through the contributing to openly licensed learning resources and running webinars.

 ## **Congratulations to these well-deserving grant recipients!
 We look forward to sharing stories of their work through our evolving** [**<u>Community Grantee Spotlight Series</u>**](https://foundation.rust-lang.org/tags/grantee%20spotlight/)**.**